Durham College Rowing

-The executive committee consists of the captain of colleges, who represents college rowers at a university and regional level, a coaching coordinator, who arranges coaching and launch driving courses, and also a treasurer, secretary and press officer.
+DCR is led by the Captain of Colleges, who represents college rowers at a university and regional level, supported by a wider exec including secretary, press officer, Water Safety Officer and Treasurer.
 The regatta secretary sits on the executive committee and also leads the regatta committee, who are responsible for DCR competitions.

 Inter-collegiate races

-Durham College Rowing organizes several regattas and head races each year.
+Durham College Rowing organises several regattas and head races each year.